Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

 ## Start post-deployment automation

-Once your deployment is complete, you can open the Azure portal and see the initial HCIBox resources inside your resource group.
+Once your bicep deployment is complete with Azure CLI or Azure Developer CLI, you can open the Azure portal and see the initial HCIBox resources inside your resource group.
 Now you must remote into the _HCIBox-Client_ VM to continue the next phase of the deployment.

   ![Screenshot showing all deployed resources in the resource group](./deployed_resources.png)